ashleygyngell/chatbot-backend/README.md

 # Concept

-The project was concieved in collaboration with [Edward Foulds](https://github.com/FouldsEJ), who helped build the [backend](https://github.com/ashleygyngell/chatbot-backend).
+The project was concieved in collaboration with [Edward Foulds](https://github.com/FouldsEJ), who helped build this backend.

 Our idea was as follows: